 We expect most organizations to follow the SMM process depicted in Figure 1.
-Once a target has been created or a relevant industry profile identified, organizations would conduct an assessment to capture the current maturity state.
-The two states are compared and gaps identified so that an improvement roadmap can be established.
+The first step is to establish the context for the activity, defining the scope of the system under consideration.
+This is followed by creating a target or identifying a relevant industry profile.
+Following this, organizations would conduct an assessment to capture the current maturity state.
+The two states are compared, and gaps identified so that an improvement roadmap can be established.
 Once enhancements are implemented, another assessment can be performed.
 The cycle is repeated to ensure that the appropriate security target is always maintained in an ever-changing threat landscape.
+This includes for example, a world where attacks that are initially difficult to mount and require high skill later can become easier and be widely deployed because of the dissemination of toolkits and information.